decidables/decidables/sites/detectable/src/signal.md

 smell of truffles among the other smells of soil.
 The stimulus you are trying to detect, the signal, is buried amongst many other stimuli, the noise.

-Our signal, coherent dot motion, is mixed with random dot motion:
+Our signal, coherent dot motion, is mixed with noise, random dot motion:

 <sdt-example-human>
   <detectable-control run pause reset></detectable-control>